 But overall, it was tolerable, especially after we folded the cone back during mealtimes, something we felt safe doing as long as we stood by in case scratching erupted.
 Occasionally, it did, and we were able to prevent any damage.

 The only serious shortcoming was in trying to keep the ZenCone clean.
 It picked up food, litter and even dust.
 That’s tough for a cat oriented oriented smells.

 Another issue was in the way any cone cramps a cat’s whiskers.
 Evolution didn’t outfit cats with ultra sensitive feelers without their playing an active role in letting them know a lot of subtleties about their environments.

 In the middle of one night, Sam put his face directly against my wife’s, she believes to give her a sample of what it was like to live inside a cone.

 This lead us to try another inflatable collar, a larger one that Sam could not get around, although, being a cat, he tried.

 From the same Petco trip, I brought home a Well & Good Inflatable Collar.
 (You need to try collars until you find the right fit, protective but not overwhelming.)

-Although theses inflatable collars are advertised for cats and dogs, they were clearly created with dogs in mind.
+Theses inflatable collars are advertised for cats and dogs, But they are clearly sized for dogs.
 Every illustration shows a dog, never a cat.
 But not to worry.
 We found one that worked great.

 Until Sam got a clean bill of health from his vet, he was able to eat normally, feel around with his whiskers and even wrestle with his buddy, Max.
 Sleeping still looked a little strange, but he seemed to manage it well.